Translate

 We passed through the Bielsa tunnel and visited the nearby Valle De Pineta.

-The weather was not good, so we moved on to the town of Aínsa.
+The weather was not good, so we moved on to Aínsa.
 Anisa would be our base while we searched for Lammergeiers in the surrounding mountains.

 As we attempted photographs of the Bearded Vultures, the high mountains were our search area.